Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Results

 \subsection{Performance on WMT Dataset}

-\textbf{How good is GPT-4o at extracting VMWE?} To collect VMWE sentences in the WMT dataset, we used GPT-4o as described in Section~\ref{sec:vmwe_extract}.
-Since there is no gold label to calculate its accuracy, we test its performance on the existing VMWE datasets as shown in Table \ref{table:llm_performance}.
-Results for other LLMs can be found in Appendix \ref{app:llm_comparison_sec}.

-\textbf{MT Systems' Performance on Sentences w/ and w/o VMWEs.} After extracting the VMWE sentences from the WMT dataset, we compare their human judgment Z-Scores with that of Non-VMWE sentences of each year's top four MT systems from 2017 to 2024.
-Positive scores mean that VMWE sentences received lower score than Non-VMWE.
-As shown in the left heatmap of Figure~\ref{fig:heatmap_metric_test}, top MT systems are still negatively affected by the presence of VMWE.
+\textbf{MT Systems' Performance on Sentences w/ and w/o VMWEs.} After extracting the VMWE sentences from the WMT dataset, we compare their human DA scores with those of non-VMWE sentences of each year's top four MT systems from 2017 to 2024.
+Positive scores mean that VMWE sentences received lower score than non-VMWE.
+In the left heatmap of Figure~\ref{fig:heatmap_metric_test}, top MT systems are still negatively affected by the presence of VMWE.
 Notably, this trend aligns with our earlier findings using MetricX-24 and xCOMET, though the previous results are more salient and consistent.
 It suggests that both automatic evaluation and human judgment confirm the translation degradation.

 \textbf{Human Translators' Performance on Sentences w/ and w/o VMWEs.} The WMT datasets also provide multiple human translators' translations (also evaluated by human judges).
-We can see from the right heatmap in Figure~\ref{fig:heatmap_metric_test} that English to Russian was most affected overall.
-In contrast to machine translation, human translations appear to be less affected by VMWEs, showing room for improvement for MT systems.
+From the right heatmap in Figure~\ref{fig:heatmap_metric_test}, English to Russian is most affected overall.
+In contrast to machine translation, human translations appear to be less affected by VMWEs.
+Most cells show a small delta, indicating that humans translate VMWE sentences with comparable quality to non-VMWE ones.
+This human--machine contrast is consistent with our earlier metric-based findings.